Mahdi-HuelQA/Context-Notes-App/README.md

-create search bar and function: // save search input// create function to filter using that input vs saved notes// search on enter displat result improve styling// use BEM replace px with REM
+create search bar and function: // save search input// create function to filter using that input vs saved notes// search on enter/ displat result// improve styling// use BEM replace px with REM